azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

  * Speeding up our effort to transition to native features (being able to respond to changes in Azure more rapidly and deploy modifications to controls)
  * Enable incremental transition of our controls from custom code to Azure/ASC policy-based approach (using ASC/policy-based controls where available today and continue to migrate as more controls become available)

-This document has been categorized as follows:

-1. **Installation**
-2. **Validation**
-3. **Visualization**

-# 1. Installation
+## Setting up Azure Tenant Security Solution - Step by Step

  ![ProgressBar](../Images/12_TSS_ProgressBar1.png)

-## Setting up Azure Tenant Security Solution - Step by Step
+## 1. Installation

 In this section, we will walk through the steps of setting up AzTS Solution.
 This setup can take up to 15 minutes.

-**Note:** You can download execution script present [here](https://github.com/azsk/DevOpsKit-docs/raw/users/TenantSecurity/13-Tenant%20Security%20Solution%20Setup/Scripts/ExecutionScript.ps1) which has all commands mentioned in below steps
+**Note:** You can download execution script present [here](Scripts/ExecutionScript.ps1?raw=1) which has all commands mentioned in below steps

 Setup is divided into five steps: